History of the Parish Council

 Boundary changes in 1972 meant that the Parish became part of the Brentwood District, rather than Chelmsford, and Ingatestone & Fryerning Parish Council is the largest of the nine parishes within the Borough of Brentwood.

 The modern parish council is a corporate body with the power to raise money by taxation (the precept).
 It is an elected tier of local government and has an important role to play in representing the interests of the community it serves to improve quality of life.

 Ingatestone & Fryerning Parish Council has eleven elected members who took office in May 2015 and four co-opted members.
 The Council’s responsibilities include:

-Its income is made up mainly from the precept, a discretionary grant from Brentwood Borough Council, burial fees and hire of the Pavilion.
+Its income is made up mainly from the precept, a discretionary grant from Brentwood Borough Council and burial fees.
 We have also been successful in recent years in obtaining capital grants for specific projects.

-Its office at Suite 1, 4 The Limes, Ingatestone, Essex, CM4 0BE is run by three part time staff; A Parish Clerk who is also the Responsible Financial Officer, an Assistant Clerk who is responsible for cemetery management and an Administrative Assistant and a Local Government, Social media and Business Apprentice.
+Its office at Suite 1, 4 The Limes, Ingatestone, Essex, CM4 0BE is run by four part time staff; A Parish Clerk who is also the Responsible Financial Officer, an Assistant Clerk who is responsible for cemetery management, an Administrative Assistant and a Local Government, Social media and Business Apprentice.